DataDog/hiring-engineers/answers.md

 ![Alt text](Level6_docker_running.png?raw=true "Docker ...")

+The installation and integration of Docker was very fast and easy thanks to the tutorial.
+It shows the great simplicity and efficiency of datadog.

 ##Conclusion
 To conclude, my first experience with Datadog was very interesting and pleasant.
 I am very motivated to pursue the hiring process.